hgraph-io/hedera-revenue-dashboard/README.md

 - Time period selection: 1hr, 24hrs, week, month, quarter, year, all time
 - Entity filters: the user can enter up to X entities to filter

-**Note:** "Concil" was removed as these could add to much complexity

-# Notes on Filtering screen

-- The toggle is a checkbox
-- `checked` means to "only show" and `unchecked` means to filter out
-- We should validate that the entities entered are formatted properly (comma spaced, and show an error message if not)
-- Maybe set a maximum of 10?

 # Instructions to Run the Hedera Revenue Dashboard Website in VS Code